OrdnanceSurvey/openspace-ios-sdk/README.md

 ### OS OpenSpace Registration and Access

-In order to access the service you must apply for an API key, by registering for an OS OpenSpace Developer Agreement:-
+In order to access the service for public facing, non commercial applications with no financial gain you must apply for an API key, by signing up to an OS OpenSpace Developer Agreement:-

-####- NOTE: A free Daily Data Limits will apply.
-If you need more data, then you can sign up for a commercial licence.
+#### NOTE: A free Daily Data Limit will apply.
-- For public facing, non commercial applications with no financial gain.

 see https://openspaceregister.ordnancesurvey.co.uk/osmapapi/register.do